Buying Guide

 Are Avalla dehumidifiers any good for mould and condensation?
 Yes.
 All four are compressor-based units sized for continuous damp control, which is exactly what stops condensation on windows and the musty smell that leads to mould.
 Match the extraction rate to your room size and run it on a humidistat setting around 50–55% relative humidity.

 Can an Avalla dehumidifier dry laundry indoors?
 All of the models here will dry washing indoors — point the airflow at the clothes and close the room.
-The higher-capacity X-200 and S-200 will clear a full load fastest.
+The X-125 has a dedicated clothes-drying mode that runs at maximum extraction, and the higher-capacity X-200 and S-200 will clear a full load fastest.

 What is the difference between the Avalla X-200 and the S-200?
 The X-200 is a dedicated 20L dehumidifier.
 The S-200 is a 3-in-1 that also provides 9,000 BTU air conditioning and a fan mode, so it costs more but covers summer cooling as well.

 Why is the smaller X-125 sometimes more expensive than the larger X-200?
-The X-125 includes smart app control and is tuned for low energy use, while the X-200 is a higher-capacity but simpler unit.
-You are paying for features on the X-125, not raw extraction.
+The X-125 includes the smart humidistat and touch controls, and is tuned for low energy use at around 5p an hour, while the X-200 is a higher-capacity but simpler unit.
+You are paying for efficiency and features on the X-125, not raw extraction.

 Prices and availability change often.
 Check the latest price on each product page before you buy.